wulffern/aic2026/lectures/l00_diode.md

 $$ [\widehat{H} - \widehat{E}]\psi(r,t) = 0$$

 This is an equation with at least 5 unknowns, the space vector in three dimensions, time, and the energy matrix  $\widehat{H}$.

-It turns out, that the energy matrix depends on the system.
+The dimensions of the energy matrix depends on the system.
 The energy matrix further up is for one free electron.
 For an atom, the energy matrix will have more dimensions to describe the possible quantum states.

+I consider all energy matricies as infinite dimensions, but most state transitions are so unlikely that they can be safely ignored.

 I was watching [Quantum computing in the 21st Century](https://youtu.be/zxml8UQSwC0) and David Jamison mentioned that the largest system we could today compute would be a system with about 30 electrons.

-So although we know exactly how the equations of quantum mechanics appear to be, and they've proven extremely successful, we must make simplifications before we can predict how electrons behave in complicated systems like the silicon lattice with approximately 0.7 trillion electrons per
+We know exactly how the equations of quantum mechanics appear to be, and they've proven extremely successful, we must make simplifications before we can predict how electrons behave in complicated systems like the silicon lattice with approximately 0.7 trillion electrons per